peilingjiang/p5.bezier/README.md

 - **basic** draws a simple Bézier curve with 5 control points across the canvas.
 - **basic_object** create a simple Bézier object with 5 control points across the canvas.
 - **control_points** draws a curve and its control points, which can be dragged around.
-- **fidelity** showcases curves drawn with varying levels of fidelity.
+- **accuracy** showcases curves drawn with varying levels of accuracy.
 - **shortest_point** draws the shortest line from the mouse pointer to the curve.
 - **animation** draws animated Bézier curves.